 Not long after, the Gaviota Tunnel comes into view.
-Hundreds of feet below, the 101 Freeway slips through a deep gash in the Santa Ynez Mountains carved by Gaviota Creek.
+Hundreds of feet below, Highway 101 slips through a deep gash in the Santa Ynez Mountains carved by Gaviota Creek.
 On the other side of the pass, a small piece of the Pacific is also in sight.

 The tunnel view lingers as the trail progresses southward.
 Once the tunnel disappears, the trail heads uphill and becomes faint, but not impossible to follow.
 Press on for another quarter mile up an overgrown slope to arrive at a junction with Trespass Trail, 1.45 miles from the start.
 The view up the canyon explored by Trespass Trail may inspire you to ascend to Gaviota Peak, 2.25-miles away.